One Day in Glasgow | A Local’s Kick-Ass Itinerary

 Glasgow has an extensive network of bus routes, trains, and also our beloved underground, aka the metro or subway.

-Our underground is not difficult to navigate.
+Our underground is not tricky to navigate.

 It only goes around in one loop and then back around the other way.